 Requests for new clinical sites require additional time for new affiliation agreements to be established.
-These requests should be submitted to the Graduate Program Director at least one semester prior to enrollment in the clinical course.
-Instructions and forms are located on the Nursing Department web page under Graduate Documents and Forms http://lehman.edu/academics/health-human-services-nursing/nursing/grad-docs-forms.php
+These requests should be submitted to the Clinical Placement Coordinator at least one semester prior to enrollment in the clinical course.
+Instructions and forms are located on the Department of Nursing web page under Graduate Documents and Forms https://lehman.edu/academics/health-human-services-nursing/nursing/Graduate-Forms/